-Under this grand name of international division of labour, the developing countries are advised to confine themselves to the "labour intensive" industries, based on outmoded or worn-out and secondhand factories from the metropolitan giants alone.
+Under this grand name of international division of labour, the developing countries are advised to confine themselves to the "labour intensive" industries, based on outmoded or worn out and secondhand factories from the metropolitan countries, exported at so-called "low" prices, while the most modern techniques requiring large investments are reserved for the metropolitan giants alone.
 India is one of the biggest buyers of these outmoded factories sold as new ones and their frequent failures are one of the causes of the frequent shortfalls in production, with their inevitable repercussions on the national economy.